Access Channel Policies

 In applicable part, §5.4 of the Franchise Agreement in subparagraph D. provides: “The City will be responsible for developing and implementing reasonable rules and procedures relating to its equipment, facilities and programming for the Access Channels, including the scheduling of programming and the use of said Access Channels by the Grantee when not in use for PEG access purposes. …”

 In order to insure the availability of local programming and a mix of programming types, the following policies have been established for the access channel with the approval of the Fargo City Commission, with modifications to the original 2006 policies approved by the Fargo Access Channel Board.

-The mission of Access 99 is to provide a community television station in which residents, nonprofit organizations, educational institutions and local government agencies may broadcast programming for the purposes of education, enhancement of culture and diversity, entertainment, and conveying of information.
+The mission of Fargo Access 68 is to provide a community television station in which residents, nonprofit organizations, educational institutions and local government agencies may broadcast programming for the purposes of education, enhancement of culture and diversity, entertainment, and conveying of information.

 Section 1 Public Access Programming - Content, Length, Quality and Preparation

 The access channel program director for the city will establish the programming schedule for the channel.

 Programs Airing on Fargo Access 68 May Not Contain: